alexmartinfr/AlexMartinFR/README.md

-### Bonjour 🙂
+### Bonjour !

+I'm Alex Martin, Holistic Devsigner.

+Reach me on [ Twitter ](https://twitter.com/alexmartinfr) for advice on improving your projects' UX, design & copy 😉

+Until then, here's my favorite (totally made up) Einstein quote:
-I'm Alex, Holistic Devsigner.
-Colors, shapes and words are the runes of our modern world.
-Arranged in certain ways, they can help your creations shine through the noise!
+« Colors, shapes and words are the runes of our modern world.
+Arranged in certain ways, they can help our creations shine through the noise! »

 |T|h|i|n|g|s||I||💚|:|
 | - | - | - | - | - | - | - | - | - | - | - |